-- that the knowledge of EC legislation among SMEs was limited; they were usually unaware whether the constraints they were facing were a result of EC legislation, implementing national legislation or ordinary national legislation; the lack of codification of EC directives added to the confusion - that the complexity of EC legislation was often a source of legal uncertainty; vagueness or lack of precision sometimes resulted from compromises designed to overcome difficulties from different Member States; there was considerable variation in the take-up of options and derogations - that in some areas in the past, harmonisation had been introduced for its own sake, and sometimes in excessive detail, and had conferred costs rather than benefits on business; particularly in the light of the completion of the internal market, care should be taken to carry out only the necessary degree of harmonisation.

-50) The Commission is now preparing its follow-up to this report.
+- that the knowledge of EC legislation among SMEs was limited; they were usually unaware whether the constraints they were facing were a result of EC legislation, implementing national legislation or ordinary national legislation; the lack of codification of EC directives added to the confusion - that the complexity of some EC legislation resulted from compromises designed to overcome difficulties within different Member States; there was considerable variation in the take-up of options and derogations - that in some areas harmonisation had been excessively detailed and had conferred unnecessary costs on business; particularly in the light of the completion of the internal market, care should be taken to carry out only the necessary degree of harmonisation. - 48) The Commission is now preparing its follow-up to this report.
 Apart from specific points already meriting attention at this stage, it is studying the possibility of establishing a business advisory committee to examine Community legislation.
-The Commission is also considering ways of improving its procedures for consulting representatives of business, in the context of the continuing process of social dialogue with both sides of industry at Community level.

-51) As far as new proposals are concerned, the Commission decided early in 1986 to introduce a system to evaluate the impact of its own proposals on business.
+The Commission is also considering ways of improving its procedures for consulting representatives of business, in the context of the continuing process of social dialogue with both sides of industry at Community level. - 49) As far as new proposals are concerned, the Commission decided early in 1986 to introduce a system to evaluate the impact of its own proposals on business.
 Each proposal for legislation requires an accompanying statement describing its likely effects on competitiveness and employment.
 The impact assessment statement is sent to the Council and Parliament with each legislative proposal.
 While not necessarily calling into question the direct objectives of a particular proposal, the legislating authorities are thus fully aware of any implications for the business environment.
-52) The Commission considers that, in the preparation of new measures, consultation of interested business organisations is an essential element.
-Accordingly, the impact assessment statement also contains information on the consultations that have taken place.

-53) While the Commission feels that the impact assessment system is working satisfactorily, it continues to press for improvement.
-Thus, examination of the Commission's work programme and experience of the systems operation to date will allow proposals with the greatest impact on business to be identified well in advance so that detailed assessment and consultation with business can take place at an early stage.

-54) The system is also being modified to ensure that legislation which can be adopted by delegated powers is covered as well as amendments arising from Economic and Social Committee or Parliament's opinions.
-The latter obviously becomes even more important because of the cooperation provisions of the Single European Act.

-55) The observations and conclusions of the above mentioned study of existing legislative obligations for SMEs and experience to date in operating the impact assessment system have already suggested certain possibilities on general legislative improvements.
+- 50) The Commission considers that, in the preparation of new measures, consultation of interested business organisations is an essential element.
+Accordingly, the impact assessment statement also contains information on the consultations that have taken place. - 51) While the Commission feels that the impact assessment system is working satisfactorily, it continues to press for improvement.
+Thus, examination of the Commission's work programme and experience of the systems operation to date will allow proposals with the greatest impact on business to be identified well in advance so that detailed assessment and consultation with business can take place at an early stage. - 52) The system is also being modified to ensure that legislation which can be adopted by delegated powers is covered as well as amendments arising from Economic and Social Committee or Parliament's opinions.
+The latter obviously becomes even more important because of the cooperation provisions of the Single European Act. - 53) The observations and conclusions of the above mentioned study of existing legislative obligations for SMEs and experience to date in operating the impact assessment system have already suggested certain possibilities on general legislative improvements.
 Guidelines on ensuring that the impact on business of proposals is considered under specific headings at the conceptual stage are now being prepared for all Commission staff.
 These will cover the use of cost-benefit analyses and "necessity tests" as appropriate.
-Ways of improving the procedures for direct consultation with business on proposed legislation are also being considered.

-56) In order to permit a regular exchange of information between the Commission and the Member States on action to reduce legal and administrative constraints on business, a sub-committee of the national directors-general for industry was established in 1987 to deal specifically with this subject.
+Ways of improving the procedures for direct consultation with business on proposed legislation are also being considered. - 54) In order to permit a regular exchange of information between the Commission and the Member States on action to reduce legal and administrative constraints on business, a sub-committee of the national directors-general for industry was established in 1987 to deal specifically with this subject.
 This sub-committee is undertaking a survey of procedures in the Member States to simplify the business environment; a full report on this survey will be presented to the directors-general later this year.